Invincible (comics): Plot

-The Flaxans attack Earth again and Robot and Monster Girl follow them back to their home dimension.
-Nolan and Allen return to Earth where they recruit Mark, Oliver and the hero Tech Jacket for the war against the Viltrum Empire, the Viltrumite War.
-On their way back to rendezvous with the Coalition, the group is attacked by Conquest, Lucan, and Randee.
+The Flaxans attack Earth again, and Robot and Monster Girl follow them back to their home dimension to destroy them for good.
+Nolan and Allen return to Earth, where they recruit Mark, Oliver, and the hero Tech Jacket for the war against the Viltrum Empire, the Viltrumite War.
+On their way back to rendezvous with the Coalition, the group is attacked by the Viltrumite trio.
+Conquest, Lucan, and Randee.
 Mark manages to strangle Conquest to death, but is gravely injured.
 Nolan and Oliver look over Mark in secret on an alien planet for the next 10 months and take the time to train and bond with each other.
-Allen and Tech Jacket are able to secretly return back to Talescria and spend months helping the Coalition fight the Viltrumites.
-Mark recuperates and he, Nolan and Oliver get to Talescria to assist the Coalition in defending the planet from a Viltrumite attack.
-The Viltrumites flee, and Mark, Nolan, Oliver, Thaedus, Allen, Tech Jacket, Space Racer, and Battle Beast follow them back to their home planet of Viltrum, now a memorial to those that died to the Scourge Virus.
+Allen and Tech Jacket are able to return to Talescria in secret and spend months helping the Coalition fight the Viltrumites.
+Mark recovers, and he, Nolan, and Oliver get to Talescria to assist the Coalition in defending the planet from a Viltrumite attack.
+The Viltrumites flee, and Mark, Nolan, Oliver, Thaedus, Allen, Tech Jacket, Space Racer, and Battle Beast follow them back to Viltrum.
 In the resulting battle, some Viltrumites are killed, and Mark, Nolan, Thaedus, and Space Racer destroy Viltrum.
-Enraged, Thragg decapitates Thaedus and gravely injures Mark, Nolan and Oliver.
+Enraged, Thragg decapitates Thaedus and gravely injures Mark, Nolan, and Oliver.
 Before he lands the final blow, Thragg spares them.
 After recovering from the battle, the Coalition believes that the Viltrumites have gone to Earth to lay waste to it.
-Mark, Nolan, and Tech Jacket race back to Earth expecting it to be destroyed, but find it in tact.
-Thragg intercepts the group and gives them an ultimatum: allow the remaining 37 Viltrumites to breed with Earth's population and replenish their ranks, or fight them all and have every living being on Earth likely be killed in the resulting battle.
-Fearing for Earth's safety, Mark agrees and the Viltrumite War ends in a truce.
-Mark and Nolan return to Debbie, Cecil, and Eve, and inform them about the end of the war.
-Nolan and Debbie reconcile and restart their romance.
-Allen is made leader of the Coalition in the wake of Thaedus's death and comes across the Scourge Virus Thaedus showed Nolan, along with instructions left by him: if Thaedus dies, use the Scourge Virus to eliminate all Viltrumites from the universe.
+Mark, Nolan, and Tech Jacket race back to Earth, expecting it to be destroyed, but find it intact.
+Thragg intercepts the group and gives them an ultimatum: allow the remaining 37 Viltrumites to breed with Earth's population and replenish their ranks, or fight them all and have every living being on Earth likely killed in the resulting battle.
+Fearing for Earth's safety, Mark agrees, and the Viltrumite War ends in a truce.